 From the day that David was anointed as future king of Israel, he knew what his place was.
 Do you know what your place is?
 Do you have a conviction of your calling?
-If not then this is the place that you need to begin.
+If not, then this is the place where you need to begin.

 Second Marker: Confirmation

-The Word of God says: 2 Corinthians 13:1 This [is] the third [time] I am coming to you.
-In the mouth of two or three witnesses shall every [rhema] word be established.(AMIV)
+The Word of God says: 2 Corinthians 13:1 This will be the third time I am coming to you.
+“By the mouth of two or three witnesses every word shall be established.”
+(NKJV)

 Third Marker: Identifying With The Signs

 It is easy enough to look around you and identify the signs in others, but once you can identify the signs in your own life, you will begin to understand a bit about the journey that is ahead of you.
-The Lord Jesus said that: Luke 14:28 For which of you, intending to build a tower, sits not down first, and counts the cost, whether he have [sufficient] to finish [it]?(AMIV)
+The Lord Jesus said that: Luke 14:28 For which of you, intending to build a tower, does not sit down first and count the cost, whether he has enough to finish it - (NKJV)

 Ten Signs of Apostolic Calling